aerospikerobertmarks/aerospike-client-python/BUILD.md

 You may need to either run the command with sudo, or alternatively specify a different location for the Lua system modules to be installed:

-	python setup.py build --force --lua-system-path=/path/to/install

-You may need to either run the command with sudo, or alternatively specify a different location for the Lua system modules to be installed:
-	python setup.py build --force --lua-system-path=/path/to/install
+	python setup.py build --force --lua-system-path=/path/to/lua

 ### Troubleshooting OS X builds
 Building on OS X versions >= 10.11 , may cause a few additional errors to be generated.
 If the build command fails with an error similar to: `error: could not create '/usr/local/aerospike/lua': Permission denied` there are a couple of options:

 - Rerun the build command with the additional command line flags `--user --prefix=` .
 This will cause the library to only be installed for the current user, and store the library's data files in a user specific location.
 - rerun the command with sudo.